Temporary protected status: Employment authorization

-TPS applicants are eligible to receive an Employment Authorization Document based on temporary protected status only if they have a pending or approved initial Form I-821 (Application for Temporary Protected Status).
+TPS applicants are eligible to receive an Employment Authorization Document (EAD) based on temporary protected status only if they have a pending or approved initial Form I-821 (application for temporary protected status).
 Category C19 appears on Employment Authorization Documents issued while the initial Form I-821 is pending approval or denial; therefore, receiving a C19 Employment Authorization Document does not mean that an applicant has been granted temporary protected status.
 Category A12 appears on Employment Authorization Documents issued after the initial Form I-821 has been approved.

 During the period for which a country has been designated for TPS, beneficiaries may remain in the United States and may obtain work authorization.
 A person in temporary protected status is considered as being in "lawful status as a nonimmigrant".
 Temporary protected status does not provide a path to permanent resident status (green card) or United States citizenship.

 TPSs is typically designated for between 6 and 18 months at a time for each country; once that time is up, the status expires and its beneficiaries revert to the same immigration status they maintained before TPS (unless that status had since expired).
 Accordingly, if an immigrant did not have lawful status prior to receiving temporary protected status and did not obtain any other lawful status during the designation of temporary protected status, the person reverts to unlawful status upon the expiration of that designation of temporary protected status.
 However, employment authorization documentation (EADs) and/or TPS approval notices that appear to contain expired validity dates on their face may be automatically extended without the need to file a new Form I-821 and/or Form I-765 per the most recent Federal Register Notices (FRNs) for each country.